Foam Foundation Blocks Cost Guide | CountBricks Residential

 3. Reinforcing Steel

-Rebar patterns remain similar, but vertical bars are placed every 16 inches rather than 24 inches in many jurisdictions.
-Our blueprint takeoff tool highlights each cell and tallies bar lengths in seconds, eliminating on-site counting errors.
+Rebar patterns are similar, but vertical bars are placed every 16 inches.
+Our tool calculates bar lengths, eliminating errors.

 4. Labor